yuval-a/deriveODM/readme.md

 * If no index is defined in the model, the **`_id`** property will be determined as the MainIndex.

 #### `mainIndex() method`
 You can use the static `mainIndex` method to get the name of the main index, as a string.
-This can be useful, for example, when overriding any of the [callback methods(#database-persistence-callbacks), e.g.:
+This can be useful, for example, when overriding any of the [callback methods](#database-persistence-callbacks), e.g.:

 ```javascript
 const Spaceship = Model({